 There are lots of international award-winning restaurants in Northeast Philadelphia and Krewstown is no exception.
 Some of the restaurants in Krewstown include Judah Mediterranean Grille – a casual Middle Eastern café, Andonios Diner – a diner with breakfast, lunch and dinner options, Taste Queen Chinese & Japanese Restaurant – a traditional Chinese and Japanese restaurant, and Mayura Indian restaurant – an Indian cuisine eatery, to name a few.

 Buses and regional rail lines serve Krewstown, making it relatively easy to commute to the area if you are on public transport.
 It is close to several SEPTA bus routes and train stations.
 The closest SEPTA train station is minutes away in neighboring Fox Chase.
 Alternatively, you can drive in and out of the neighborhood without too much trouble.

 With so much on offer, Krewstown has become a popular choice for many locals and out-of-state residents alike who want to benefit from the fantastic lifestyle amenities on offer – not just from the apartment complexes but the convenience of the neighborhood itself.
 You can easily find Krewstown apartments by looking up and filtering through different apartment listing websites.

 What to Look For In Krewstown Apartments

 There are several options for apartments in Krewstown.
 Features vary considerably from apartment complex to apartment complex so do your homework and figure out what’s important to you.
-Some of the biggest differences include apartment size, layout, amenities such as swimming pool, in-unit washer and dryer, central air, sound control, and more.
+Some of the biggest differences include apartment size, layout, and amenities such as swimming pools, in-unit washers and dryers, central air conditioning, sound control, and more.

 If Krewstown isn’t right for you, check out our Northeast Philadelphia Neighborhood Guide for more options.